uvadmt/uvadmt.github.io/src/content/syllabus.md

 **Problem Sets.** Most learning in this course is done by working to solve problems on your own and in collaboration with others.
-We will have a problem set due most weeks in the course (typically on TODO).
+We will have a problem set due (typically on Thursdays by 8:29pm) most weeks in the course, except for weeks when there is a test.
 See the course calendar in Canvas for specific due dates.

   Each problem set will include specific directions for how to